 Measle's Animal Haven, Inc.

 Adopting a FriendWe only adopt our rescues to loving indoor homes with people who are willing to treat the animal as a family member and commit to the animal for the rest of his/her life.
-A completed application, adoption fee, home visit(s), references, and adoption contract are required for adoption.
+A completed application, meet and greet(s), veterinary references, and adoption contract are required for adoption.

 Adopting a Senior Dog or Cat From Us